2021 / Editorial

 “I grow up in terrible loneliness.
 I wanted to talk to someone but no one was there to listen to me.
 I left home knowing that no one will come to take me back.
 I have never lived a normal life.
 And love has been always forbidden” – Lara (23), a transwoman

 In Bangladesh, transgender people are subject to extensive daily abuse, having been abandoned by family and friends.
 Existing in a transphobic society is a barrier to enlightenment as a person in life.
 The coronavirus pandemic has pushed the LGBTQ+ community at the edge.
 The economic crisis has put them in helplessness and survival issues.

 Mohammad Rakibul Hasan is a Bangladesh-based photographer who won hundreds of photographic competitions worldwide including the Lucie Award, Human Rights Press Award, and Allard Prize.
-Hasan holds a Postgraduate Certificate in Photography from Falmouth University, an Undergraduate Certificate in Art History from Oxford University, a PGD in Photojournalism from Ateneo de Manila University, and graduated in Filmmaking from the University of Sydney.
-He is currently pursuing a Certificate in Creative Practices at the International Center of Photography.
-He is represented by °CLAIR Galerie.
+Hasan holds a Certificate in Creative Practices at the International Center of Photography, a Postgraduate Certificate in Photography from Falmouth University, an Undergraduate Certificate in Art History from Oxford University, and a PGD in Photojournalism from Ateneo de Manila University, and graduated in Filmmaking from the University of Sydney.
+He is currently studying BA (Photography) at Falmouth University.